GuySimai/GuySimai/README.md

 <h3 align="left">Main projects:</h3>

 **Half Chess - C#**
-- Utilized .NET Core to build a web-based application with an interactive UI and real-time multiplayer functionality.
+- Utilized ASP.NET to build a web-based application with an interactive UI and real-time multiplayer functionality.
-- Integrated SQL Server for data management, including player statistics and game history.
+- Integrated SQL Server for data management, including player statistics, game history, and move analysis.
-- Designed and implemented advanced animations for piece movement and dynamic game events (e.g., check, checkmate).
+- ​Designed and implemented advanced animations for piece movement and dynamic game events (e.g., check, checkmate).
 - Developed a game replay and analysis feature to visualize past moves and strategies.

 **Project Manager - C**
 - Developed a project management system for a web development company.